What is GDPR Compliance

 If your company website relies on sending Personal User Data from the EU to non-EU countries, you must ask yourself the following questions:

-b) Does the receiving country comply with the Data Protection requirements, to ensure protection of the transferred data?
+b) Does the receiving country comply with the Data Protection requirements to ensure the protection of the transferred data?

-c) Do all your agreements with the final beneficiary company/services have been done?
+c) Have all your agreements with the final beneficiary company/services been fulfilled?

 10) Conduct a Data Protection Impact Assessment (DPIA)

-Data safety is an important element of the implementation process of GDPR guideline.
-It is necessary to ensure the rightful technical tools in order to make Personal Data protected against unauthorised access, loss of it or a changing.
-This toruble may consist in encryption, access controls, data backups on a regular basis and Data Protection systems training for employees.
-Audit and maintain your security policies regularly, to ensure that they stay ahead of the curve in terms of security.
+Data safety is an important element of the implementation process of GDPR guidelines.
+It is necessary to ensure the rightful technical tools are used to protect personal data against unauthorised access, loss of it, or change.
+This trouble may consist of encryption, access controls, data backups on a regular basis, and employee data protection systems training.
+Audit and maintain your security policies regularly to ensure that they stay ahead of the curve in terms of security.

-The GDPR recognises several rights of people over their personal data.
+The GDPR recognises several people's rights regarding their personal data.
 Train your employees and customers on these rights and set up measures and policies to respond to data subject requests in a timely and smooth manner.
 These rights include:

-g) Rights for automated decision-making: Enlighten people with your speech, provide the explanations and allow challenges.
+g) Rights for Automated Decision-making: Enlighten people with your speech, provide explanations and allow challenges.

-Develop a strong data breach response plan to deal with the unknown circumstances of information and security compromising.
-Determine the job profiles of your incident response team, define the policies for discovering, investigation, and reporting breaches, and make sure that the step of notifying the regulators and relevant third parties is being done in the timely manner, whenever it is needed.
-Instant and transparent communication is of utmost importance to relieve the impact on individual as well as uphold the company’s accountability in the event of a data breach.
+Develop a strong Data Breach response plan to deal with the unknown circumstances of information and security compromises.
+Determine the job profiles of your incident response team, define the policies for discovering, investigating, and reporting breaches, and ensure that the step of notifying the regulators and relevant third parties is being done in a timely manner, whenever needed.
+Instant and transparent communication is of utmost importance to relieve the impact on individuals and uphold the company’s accountability in the event of a data breach.

 14) Data Protection Officer (DPO)